mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/listFiles.md

 oneline: "Print all of the files read during the compilation"
 ---

-Print names of files part of the compilation.
-This is useful when you are not sure that TypeScript has included a file you expected.
+<span class='definition'>Print names of files part of the compilation</span>.
+This is useful when you are <span class='definition'>not sure that TypeScript has
+included a file you expected</span>.

 For example: